 In column (3), 'Provide further detail on your participation in these collaborative initiatives', signatories should explain how exactly they provided different forms of support, how this added value to the initiative and how their participation is expected to contribute to making progress on sustainability outcomes.
 Participation in collaborative initiatives can include the use of paid service providers that pool investor resources for stewardship purposes and are often utilised by smaller investors to facilitate collaboration.
 For further reference see Parts 4 and 5 of Investing with SDG outcomes: A five-part framework.
 For further insights into the PRI's framework for more effective stewardship, see Active Ownership 2.0 - The evolution stewardship urgently needs.
-See A Legal Framework for Impact for a detailed analysis of the link between investors' fiduciary duties or equivalent obligations and collective action.
+Other resources See A Legal Framework for Impact for a detailed analysis of the link between investors' fiduciary duties or equivalent obligations and collective action.
 For further analysis of the legality of collaborations, see the PRI's guidance on the dedicated webpage Addressing system barriers.
 Further information and resources on stewardship can be found on the PRI's dedicated stewardship webpage.
-[SO 5] N/A
+Logic Dependent on [SO 5] Gateway to N/A Assessment Not assessed